Research Assistant/Research Associate (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Enquiries about the application process can be directed to hr@slcu.cam.ac.uk
+Scientific enquiries apart from the formal application should be directed to alexander.jones@slcu.cam.ac.uk.

-Please quote reference PT38588 on your application and in any correspondence about this vacancy.
+Please quote reference PT45791 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.